JoelSutherland/LESS-Prefixer/README.markdown

 There are five different editions:

-* `prefixer.less` contains prefixes for popular browsers.
+* `prefixer.less` contains prefixes for all browsers.
-* `prefixer-all.less` contains prefixes for all browsers.
+* `prefixer-nofilter.less` contains prefixes for all browsers, with filters for IE ommitted.
-* `prefixer-nofilter.less` contains prefixes for popular browsers, with filters for IE ommitted.
+* `prefixer-core.less` contains prefixes for only major rendering engines.
-* `prefixer-nofilter-all.less` contains prefixes for all browsers, with filters for IE ommitted.
+* `prefixer-nofilter-core.less` contains prefixes for only major rendering engines, with filters for IE ommitted.
 * `prefixer-webkit.less` contains only prefixes for webkit browsers.

 ## Credits